r4yan2/peaks/README.md

 ## Usage

-To keep-up with other keyservers you need to start the reconciliation daemon
+To keep-up with other keyservers you need to start the daemon(s) provided with
+peaks:

+* reconciliation daemon
+* unpacker daemon
+* server
+* (optional) if you are a security researcher you might also be intrested to the analyzer, otherwise just pretend that such command does not exists

+To start reconciling

 ```bash
 ./peaks recon